Shivalik-class frigate

-The Shivalik class or Project 17 class is a class of multi-role stealth frigates in service with the Indian Navy.
-They are the first stealth warships built in India.
+The Shivalik class or Project 17 class is a class of multi-role frigates in service with the Indian Navy.
+They are the first warships designed with low observability features built in India.
 They were designed to have better stealth features and land-attack capabilities than the preceding Talwar-class frigates.
 A total of three ships were built between 2000 and 2010, and all three were in commission by 2012.

 The Shivalik class, along with the seven Project 17A frigates currently being developed from them, are projected be the principal frigates of the Indian Navy in the first half of the 21st century.
-All ships of the class were built by Mazagon Dock Limited.
 The class and the lead vessel have been named for the Shivalik hills.
-Subsequent vessels in the class are also named for hill-ranges in India.
+Subsequent vessels in the class are also named for hill ranges in India.

 Design and description

 Project 17 was conceived in the 1990s to meet the Indian Navy's need for a class of stealthy frigates that were to be designed and built in India.
 The Directorate of Naval Design (DND)'s specifications for the project called for a class of "5000 ton stealth frigates (Project 17) incorporating advanced signature suppression and signature management features".
 The first three units were formally ordered by the Indian Navy in early 1999.

 Shivalik's design embodies many firsts in Indian ships.
 Shivalik is the first Indian naval vessel to use a combined diesel or gas (CODOG) propulsion system.
 The CODOG gearboxes were designed and built by Elecon Engineering.

 The main features of the class are its stealth characteristics and land-attack capability.
 The ships incorporate structural, thermal and acoustic stealth features.
 The vessels use 10 gigabit LAN for their network.

 There has also been an increased emphasis on crew comfort in this class of ships with more spacious accommodation being provided.
-Also, INS Shivalik is the first ship in the Indian Navy with chapati- and dosa-makers on board.
+Also, INS Shivalik is the first ship in the Indian Navy with chapati and dosa makers on board.

+On 11 January 2023, the Defence Acquisition Council (DAC) approved the Acceptance of Necessity (AoN) for procurement of BrahMos launchers and fire control systems for Shivalik-class frigates and Next Generation Missile Vessels.